alifarah94/alifarah94.github.io/aboutme.md

 Also, if a sumo is lighter than his opponent then he has a 24% chance of winning his match And the numbers show the exact same for losing.
 If a sumo is heavier than his opponent, then he is 25% more likely to lose and so on.

+### Conclusion
+In conclusion it doesnt seem that weight makes a big diffrence in winning and losing.